TasneemMohammed/Engagement-Detection-Using-Hybrid-EfficientNetB7-Together-With-TCN-LSTM-and-Bi-LSTM/README.md

 2- Augmentation
    * DAISEE-AugClass0&1.ipynb file is used to apply augmentation techniques to the class 0 and class1
-   * Change the paths at the forth cellThis file will also be used to apply augmentation on VRESEE dataset
+   * You can use the same ipynb file with a different dataset (eg: VRESEE), by only changing the paths at the fourth cell.

 3- Feature Extraction using EfficientNet B7
 4- Train and tune the

-## Usage
-• This project was prepared to run on Colab

 ## Cite